pretzelhammer/chat-server/readme.md

 hooray!
 ```

 Some of you may be thinking, _"I'd like to mess around with the code but I don't want to go through the hassle of setting up a new cargo project and then copying and pasting all of the examples from this article into it."_ You don't have to!
-Just `git clone` [this repo](https://github.com/pretzelhammer/chat-server) and you'll be able to quickly run any example with `just example {number}`.
+Just `git clone` [this repository](https://github.com/pretzelhammer/chat-server) and you'll be able to quickly run any example with `just example {number}`.
 Then you can tinker with the source code at `examples/server-{number}.rs` to your heart's content.
-Once an example is running you can connect to interact with it by running `just telnet`.
+Once an example is running you can interact with it by running `just telnet`.

 ## 02\) Handling multiple connections serially